rsdoiel/antenna/retro_computing.md

 date: 2025-08-03, from: Hans Otten's Retro blog

-When I acquired a KIM-1 Rev A it came with some documentation revealing its provenance: Warranty card Brochure showing the Rev A A document with KIM-1 program called KIM-1 Application CT1 KIM-1 Application Note 2 Interval Timer Operation See also:Focal-65 V3D for TIM and KIM-1Focal on the 6502, a page on this small language, originating [&#8230;]
+When I acquired a KIM-1 Rev A it came with some documentation revealing its provenance: Warranty card Brochure showing the Rev A A document with KIM-1 program called KIM-1 Application CT1 KIM-1 Application Note 2 Interval Timer Operation See also:< class="relpost_card_title">Focal-65 V3D for TIM and KIM-1Focal on the 6502, a page on this small language, [&#8230;]

 <br>